 Here are 7 awesome DIY backyard makeovers that will give us all some inspiration for any summer.

 Before I share my favorite backyard makeovers, I wanted to share the criteria I used.

-I tried to find backyard spaces that fit my style esthetic and have been truly transformed in terms of function, practicality, beauty, and creativity.
+I tried to find backyard spaces that fit my style aesthetic and have been truly transformed in terms of function, practicality, beauty, and creativity.
 And great DIY efforts counted, too.

 Whether you just like to see pretty backyards and patios for the fun of it (You probably wouldn’t be here if you didn’t.) or you need inspiration and ideas for your own future makeovers, I hope you’ll continue to enjoy this Saturday series:

-Most backyard spaces need a place for sitting and visiting and a place for outdoor relaxing .
+Most backyard spaces need a place for sitting and visiting and a place for outdoor relaxation.